This article provides a step-by-step guideline for how to practice slow breathing in order to reduce long-term anxiety and increase relaxation.

 By making it a routine to practice these anxiety reducing techniques, we can begin to slowly condition ourselves to be less anxious of a person.
 Even just taking 15 minutes every day (or every other day) can have long-term effects on our anxiety and stress levels throughout our everyday life.

-In addition to this slow breathing exercise, The Shyness and Social Anxiety System also covers 2 other relaxation techniques that can help you combat your anxiety: progressive muscle relaxation and meditation.
-I plan to cover both of these techniques in the near future (you can stay updated by joining my newsletter).
+In addition to this slow breathing exercise, The Shyness and Social Anxiety System also covers 2 other relaxation techniques that can help you combat your anxiety: progressive muscle relaxation and mindfulness meditation.

-Check out this online course by Sean Cooper to learn more about how to face your social anxiety and shyness.
+Check out this digital guide + online course to learn more about how to face your social anxiety and shyness.